yt-project/yt/doc/source/visualizing/plots.rst

 If you need to take a quick look at a single simulation output, ``yt`` provides the ``PlotWindow`` interface for generating annotated 2D visualizations of simulation data.
-You can create a ``PlotWindow`` plot by supplying a parameter file, a list of fields to plot, and a plot center to create a :class:`~yt.visualization.plot_window.SlicePlot`, :class:`~yt.visualization.plot_window.ProjectionPlot`, or :class:`~yt.visualization.plot_window.OffAxisSlicePlot`.
+You can create a ``PlotWindow`` plot by supplying a dataset, a list of fields to plot, and a plot center to create a :class:`~yt.visualization.plot_window.SlicePlot`, :class:`~yt.visualization.plot_window.ProjectionPlot`, or :class:`~yt.visualization.plot_window.OffAxisSlicePlot`.